1. Overview

 options() |

-args: none return: <String>, options string. |
+Arguments: none Return: <String>, options string |

-Get options string. |
+Retrieves the options string. |

 selected(pos, [anim=0]) |